Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

         <td name="td0" rowspan = "1">Viral</td>
         <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/P5-aptamer" target="_blank" style="color:#520049"><b>P5 aptamer</b></a></td>
         <td name="td2">HIV-1 integrase</td>
-        <td name="td3">In vitro, human imunnodeficiency virus type 1 (HIV-1) integrase has been shown to be necessary for processing double-stranded viral DNA, cleaving recipient DNA, and integrating the processed DNA into the host genome.
+        <td name="td3">In vitro, human immunodeficiency virus type 1 (HIV-1) integrase has been shown to be necessary for processing double-stranded viral DNA, cleaving recipient DNA, and integrating the processed DNA into the host genome.
 It is usually carried by the virus itself and is not present in the host cell.</td>
         <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/7778267/" target="_blank" style="color:#520049"><b>1995</b> </a></td>
         <td name="td5">NA</td>
       </tr>